ceph/ceph/doc/rados/operations/monitoring.rst

      1   ssd 1.00000         osd.1             up  1.00000 1.00000
      2   ssd 1.00000         osd.2             up  1.00000 1.00000

-For a detailed discussion, refer to `Monitoring OSDs and Placement Groups`_.
+See `Monitoring OSDs and Placement Groups`_.

 Checking Monitor Status
 =======================

-If your cluster has multiple monitors (likely), you should check the monitor quorum status after you start the cluster and before reading and/or writing data.
-A quorum must be present when multiple monitors are running.
-You should also check monitor status periodically to ensure that they are running.
+If your cluster has multiple monitors, then you need to perform certain "monitor status" checks.
+After starting the cluster and before reading or writing data, you should check quorum status.
+A quorum must be present when multiple monitors are running to ensure proper functioning of your Ceph cluster.
+Check monitor status regularly in order to ensure that all of the monitors are running.

-To see display the monitor map, execute the following:
+To display the monitor map, run the following command:

 .. prompt:: bash $

    ceph mon stat

-Or:
+Alternatively, you can run the following command:

 .. prompt:: bash $

    ceph mon dump

-To check the quorum status for the monitor cluster, execute the following:
+To check the quorum status for the monitor cluster, run the following command:

 .. prompt:: bash $

    ceph quorum_status

-Ceph will return the quorum status.
-For example, a Ceph  cluster consisting of three monitors may return the following:
+Ceph returns the quorum status.
+For example, a Ceph cluster that consists of three monitors might return the following:

 .. code-block:: javascript

     { "election_epoch": 10,
       "quorum": [
             0,
             1,
             2],
       "quorum_names": [
         "a",
         "b",
         "c"],
       "quorum_leader_name": "a",
       "monmap": { "epoch": 1,
           "fsid": "444b489c-4f16-4b75-83f0-cb8097468898",
           "modified": "2011-12-12 13:28:27.505520",
           "created": "2011-12-12 13:28:27.505520",
           "features": {"persistent": [
                 "kraken",
                 "luminous",
                 "mimic"],
         "optional": []
           },
           "mons": [
                 { "rank": 0,
                   "name": "a",
                   "addr": "127.0.0.1:6789/0",
               "public_addr": "127.0.0.1:6789/0"},
                 { "rank": 1,
                   "name": "b",
                   "addr": "127.0.0.1:6790/0",
               "public_addr": "127.0.0.1:6790/0"},
                 { "rank": 2,
                   "name": "c",
                   "addr": "127.0.0.1:6791/0",
               "public_addr": "127.0.0.1:6791/0"}
                ]
       }
     }

 Checking MDS Status
 ===================

 Metadata servers provide metadata services for CephFS.
 Metadata servers have two sets of states: ``up | down`` and ``active | inactive``.
-To ensure your metadata servers are ``up`` and ``active``,  execute the following:
+To check if your metadata servers are ``up`` and ``active``, run the following command:

 .. prompt:: bash $

    ceph mds stat

-To display details of the metadata cluster, execute the following:
+To display details of the metadata servers, run the following command:

 .. prompt:: bash $